-Time Agenda item 09:00 - 12:00 (coffee break at 10:30- 10:45) Session 6a: Improving the collection, analysis, dissemination and use of data from population and housing censuses to measure immigration The session provides participants with an overview of the uses of population censuses to measure immigration, and the characteristics of migrants, based on examples from national censuses Presentations The 2020 round of population censuses: United Nations recommendations and their implementations - Ms. Haoyi Chen, UNDESA Using census data to assess global migration trends and to inform migration related goals and targets - Ms. Keiko Osaki-Tomita, UNDESA Country presentations Nepal (Mr. Karki, experience of census in collecting data on emigrants: questionnaire design; quality assessment; data dissemination; plan for the next round) Key questions for country presentations What are the policy relevant data requirement on immigrants in your country?
+Time Agenda item 09:30 - 12:30 Session 6a: Improving the collection, analysis, dissemination and use of data from population and housing censuses to measure immigration The session provides participants with an overview of the uses of population censuses to measure immigration, and the characteristics of migrants, based on examples from national censuses Presentations The 2020 round of population censuses: United Nations recommendations and their implementations - UNDESA Country presentations India (Mr. Yakav, how is census used for international migration data?
+Questionnaire design; census processes to ensure migrants are captured; data dissemination; plan for the next round) Indonesia (Mr. Handiyatmo, how is census used for international migration data (including returned migrants)?
+Questionnaire design; census processes to ensure migrants are captured; data disseminet migrants are captured; data (including returned migrants)?
+Questionnaire design; census processes to ensure migrants are captured; data dissemination; plan for the next round) Key questions for country presentations • What are the policy relevant data requirement on immigrants in your country?
 How adequate are existing census methodologies in gathering information on such information?
 To what extent is your country implementing the United Nations recommendations on censuses?
 What steps can be taken to improve data-gathering on immigration through censuses?
 What migration data are currently produced by your country?
 Could more be done?
 What are the challenges?
 Important migration data for your country that could be gathered through censuses?
-Comments and discussion 12:00 - 13:30 Lunch break 13:30 - 16:30 (coffee break 15:00-15:15) Session 6b: Improving the collection, analysis, dissemination and use of data from population and housing censuses to measure emigration The session provides participants with an overview of the uses of population censuses to measure emigration and remittances, based on examples from national censuses Examples of data-gathering on emigration in the 2010 round of population censuses - Ms. Haoyi Chen, UNDESA Country presentations Bangladesh (Mr. Howlader, experience of census in collecting data on emigrants and returned migrants: questionnaire design; quality assessment; data dissemination; plan for the next round) Key questions for country presentations
+Comments and discussion 12:30 - 14:00 Lunch break 14:00 - 17:00 Session 6b: Improving the collection, analysis, dissemination and use of data from population and housing censuses to measure emigration The session provides participants with an overview of the uses of population censuses to measure emigration and remittances, based on examples from national censuses Examples of data-gathering on emigration in the 2010 round of population censuses - UNDESA Country presentations Bangladesh (Mr. Howlader, experience of census in collecting data on emigrants and returned migrants: questionnaire design; quality assessment; data dissemination; plan for the next round) Nepal (Mr. Karki, experience of census in collecting data on emigrants: questionnaire design; quality assessment; data dissemination; plan for the next round)

-• What information is required to measure emigration?
-Is this information on emigration available? • What opportunities are available to use censuses to gather information on emigration? • To what extent is your country able to make use of these opportunities? • What steps can be taken to improve data-gathering on emigration through censuses? • What are the most important indicators that would be useful for your country that could be gathered through censuses?
+Key questions for country presentations What information is required to measure emigration?
+Is this information on emigration available?
+What opportunities are available to use censuses to gather information on emigration?
+To what extent is your country able to make use of these opportunities?
+What steps can be taken to improve data-gathering on emigration through censuses?
+What are the most important indicators that would be useful for your country that could be gathered through censuses?
 Comments and discussion Group exercises: Review your own latest census questionnaire and identify potential improvements